 It has been suggested in some quarters that HMRC are working to clear the current backlog of unprocessed applications by the end of March 2022 however we are not aware HMRC has committed to that publicly.

 We would encourage any businesses that are considering VAT grouping as an appropriate VAT efficiency measure to talk to us before implementing any proposed steps.
 Those with pending VAT group applications should also get in touch to discuss the approach to VAT accounting whilst HMRC is processing those applications.

-Please contact Sean McGinness (Head of VAT) or Alison Hone (VAT Partner) for advice or to discuss this issue further.
+Please contact Sean McGinness (Head of VAT) for advice or to discuss this issue further.

 VAT registered businesses and persons, including those established or resident overseas, are reminded that it will become mandatory to sign up for MTD for VAT (MTDfV) from 1 April 2022 for all VAT return periods which start on or after this date.
 It will no longer be possible to file VAT returns through the online business tax account, and all returns will need to be submitted through functionally compatible accounting software, or via a software tool (known as a bridging tool) which provides the digital link between the source data and HMRC’s API platform.

 Failure to submit VAT returns on time and in a manner compliant with MTDfV requirements, may result in penalties being issued.